deis/builder/README.md

 # Testing

-We require that as much code as possible is unit tested, but also recognize that some code must be tested at a higher level (functional or integration tests, for example).
-In order to set up and run such tests, we've built [end-to-end tests](https://github.com/deis/workflow-e2e) and also periodically dogfood our product.
-Since this component is at the center of much of the Deis platform, we find it especially important to dogfood it.
+The Deis project requires that as much code as possible is unit tested, but the core contributors also recognize that some code must be tested at a higher level (functional or integration tests, for example).

+The [end-to-end tests](https://github.com/deis/workflow-e2e) repository has our integration tests.
+Additionally, the core contributors and members of the community also regularly dogfood the platfomr.
+Since this particular component is at the center of much of the Deis platform, we find it especially important to dogfood it.

 ## Running End to End Tests